 .
 Nextjs

-server actions and server components are kind of a pain to use with client interactions and mutations, so the dashboard is made up of mostly client components.
+server actions and server components are kind of a pain to use with client interactions and mutations, so the dashboard is made up of mostly client components like a traditional React

 Blogs are immutable outside of the builder, meaning that server actions, server components, and caching are suitable in optimizing SEO and application performance on published blog pages.
-Blogs are fetched with the getBlog
+The published blogs don't require the authentication layer and are cached using Incremental Static Regeneration strategies, which serves a cached prerendered static page for most requests, while blog likes are stored in Redis

 "Hours of trial and error will save you minutes of reading documentation."